Sergei Bykov: Club career

 Bykov began playing with the junior youth clubs of Spartak Moscow.
 He made his professional debut with Spartak Moscow during the 2000–01 season.
 He moved to Dynamo Moscow before the 2001–02 season.

 He then moved to Universitet Surgut before the 2004–05 season.
 He then returned to Dynamo Moscow before the 2005–06 season.
 In 2010, he joined CSKA Moscow, signing a three-year contract worth €4.5 million euros net income.

 Only one year later, in June 2011 he signed with Lokomotiv Kuban.
 He parted ways with Lokomotiv on February 14, 2014.
 Five days layer, he signed with UNICS Kazan.
 On July 10, 2015, he parted ways with UNICS.

 On July 13, 2015, he returned to Lokomotiv Kuban for the 2015–16 season.

 On December 5, 2016, he signed with Avtodor Saratov for the rest of the season.
 Bykove retired from playing professional basketball after the 2016–17 season.

-Russian national team
+National team career

 Bykov was also a member of the senior Russian national basketball team.
 With Russia's senior national team, he won the gold medal at EuroBasket 2007, and the bronze medal at EuroBasket 2011.